segmentio/segment-docs/src/getting-started/01-what-is-segment.md

 This page introduces important terms and concepts about Segment that you should be familiar with before you start a Segment installation.

-In the simplest form, the Segment libraries generate messages about what's happening in your site or app, and send them to the Segment servers.
-The Segment system then translates the content of those messages into different formats for use by other tools (which we call '[Destinations](/docs/connections/destinations)'), and sends the translated messages to those tools.
+In the simplest form, the Segment libraries ("[Sources](/docs/connections/sources/catalog/)") generate messages about what's happening in your site or app, and send them to the Segment servers.
+Segment then translates the content of those messages into different formats for use by other tools (which we call '[Destinations](/docs/connections/destinations)'), and sends the translated messages to those tools.
 The Segment servers also archive a copy of the data, and can [send data to your storage systems](/docs/connections/warehouses) (such as databases, warehouses, or bulk-storage buckets).

-## Workspaces
+## The Segment Platform

-Your Segment Workspace is where you set up and manage sources and destinations, manage the schema of the data your interfaces send, and test and monitor that data for errors.
-A Workspace is a collection of Segment sources, destinations, and their configurations, that are administered and billed together.
-Each Workspace has a specific list of Segment users who may access it, and it might also contain several "environments" for production, development and testing use.

-When you first log in to your Segment account, you can create a new workspace, or choose to log into an existing workspace if your account is part of an existing organization.

 TODO: better "subway map" image here

-## The Segment Platform

-The two most basic parts of the Segment platform are the [Segment Spec methods](/docs/connections/spec/), which are how you collect interaction data from your interfaces, and the [Segment Sources](/docs/connections/sources/), which you package with your interfaces to collect and route that data.
+The first two parts of the Segment platform are the [Segment Spec methods](/docs/connections/spec/), which are how you collect interaction data from your interfaces, and the [Segment Sources](/docs/connections/sources/), which you package with your interfaces to collect and route that data.

 Once you've collected your interaction data, there are several different things you can do with it:
 - Send it to [Destinations](/docs/connections/destinations/), which receive the data from any number of sources in real time